-Students are excused from classes to keep these appointments.
+Students are excused from classes to keep such appointments.

-- 3. Annual examinations will be required of all students who are found on admission to be in a low medical category, and also of students participating in major sports. - 4.
-The Students' Health Service provides the following services: - (a) An annual medical questionnaire to be completed at the time of registration. - (b) Students will be tuberculin tested yearly and positive reactors will receive a chest x-ray.
+- 3. Annual examinations will be required on all students who are found on admission to be in a low medical category, also on students participating in major sports. - 4.
+The Students' Health Service provides the following services: - (a) An annual medical questionaire to be completed at the time of registration. - (b) Students will be Patch tested yearly and positive reactors will receive a chest x-ray. - (c) A medical examination of students who request it because of illness .